samarh/samarh.github.io/_pages/dm.md

 **IMPORTANT**

 Dr. Shahbaz has reviewed your proposals and is of the opinion that the following groups listed below might want to reconsider their chosen topics.
-They can look into other datasets and meet with me after next class if they wish to discuss anything.
+They can look into other datasets and email me or meet with me after the next class if they wish to discuss anything.

 * 2013-EE-04, 2013-EE-06, 2013-EE-52, 2013-EE-55
 * 2013-CS-63, 2013-CS-68, 2013-CS-62